Top Tips for Removing Stripped Screws

 So, top tip number 1 - rubber bands

-A rubber band’s mix of flexibility and friction can help give you more grip on the head of the screw by simply placing the rubber band over the head of the screw then inserting the screwdriver and applying pressure, slowly turning the screw from the material.
-The more downward pressure you put on the screw head the greater the grip and the more likely you are to get the screw to turn and slowly release.
+A rubber band’s mix of flexibility and friction can help give you more grip on the head of the screw.
+It works by simply placing the rubber band over the head of the screw.
+Then, you insert the screwdriver and apply pressure, slowly turning the screw from the material.
+The more downward pressure you put on the screw heads, the greater the grip and the more likely you are to get the screw to turn and slowly release.

 Top tip number 2 - hammer and manual screwdriver

 One of the reasons your screw might have been stripped and you cannot get it out is because the screw is made of softer material than the screwdriver.
 We can now use this to your advantage by tapping the screwdriver into the head of the screw.
 This should lodge the tip of the screwdriver into the screw, giving you the chance to unscrew it.
-Try using a slightly smaller, sharper screwdriver to begin with as this will have more of a chance of making a deeper mark.
+Try using a slightly smaller, sharper screwdriver to begin with.
+This'll have more of a chance of making a deeper mark.

 Top tip number 3 - use pliers or grips

-If top tips 1 and 2 have not done the trick, it might be time for a bit more force, but be careful not to damage the screw too much or the material you have screwed into.
-For partly exposed screws, pliers or grips will be able to grip on to the screw and rotate it from the material.
+If top tips 1 and 2 have not done the trick, it might be time for a bit more force.
+Before you go in too hard, this is a BS Fixings warning not to damage the screw too much or the material you have screwed into.
+For partly exposed screws, pliers or grips will be able to grip onto the screw and rotate it from the material.
 Remember, it is important to try and do this at 90 degrees to the material it is screwed into.
-As you flex your wrists it is natural to twist up or down which will cause the screw to be pulled out at an angle, damaging what it was screwed into as a result.
+As you flex your wrists it is natural to twist up or down.
+This'll cause the screw to be pulled out at an angle, damaging what it was screwed into as a result.

 Top tip number 4 - drill into the stripped screw head

-If you have a drill handy, by drilling a small hole into the stripped screw head, you should be able to give your screwdriver enough depth and leverage to rotate the screw.
-We would recommend using a rubber band at the same time (our top tip number 1) to maximise your chances of success at the first attempt.
-Be careful not to drill too far, otherwise the head could snap off completely and we are back at square one, which we covered in the opening paragraph where we said, “Thumping it with a hammer may provide momentary satisfaction but it is unlikely that it will help you get the traction you need and the screw out!”
+If you have a drill handy, get ready for this one.
+By drilling a small hole into the stripped screw head, you should be able to give your screwdriver enough depth and leverage to rotate the screw.
+We'd recommend using a rubber band at the same time (our top tip number 1) to maximise your chances of success on the first attempt.
+Be careful not to drill too far.
+Otherwise, the head could snap off completely and we are back at square one, which we covered in the opening paragraph where we said, “Thumping it with a hammer may provide momentary satisfaction but it is unlikely that it will help you get the traction you need and the screw out!”

-Over time it is possible that the screw has started to bond to the material it has been screwed into.
-This can be caused by minor corrosion of either the screw or the surface material, sap from wood, mild rust, or deterioration of the tread.
+Over time, it's possible that the screw has started to bond to the material it has been screwed into.
+This can be caused by a number of things.
+Minor corrosion of either the screw or the surface material, sap from wood, mild rust, or deterioration of the tread.
 Whatever the cause, this extra grip could cause the screwdriver head to slip and start the process of stripping the screw.
-To resolve this, apply WD40, wait for it to penetrate the material to provide some lubrication, also, apply WD40 to the screw head.
+To resolve this, apply WD40, and wait for it to penetrate the material to provide some lubrication.
+Also, apply WD40 to the screw head.
 Once it has set, firmly insert your screwdriver and twist.
 Combined with the lubrication, the WD40 may help to get enough leverage to loosen the screw.